Vessels

 RV Celtic Voyager

-The smaller of the two current state research vessels, the RV Celtic Voyager is 103ft long.
+The smaller of the two RV Celtic state research vessels, the RV Celtic Voyager is 103ft long.
 She is equipped with a dry, wet and chemical lab and is fully capable of recording an array of fisheries, geophysical, oceanographic and environmental data.

 RV Celtic Explorer

 The RV Celtic Explorer (2003-) is just under 215ft & came into service of the Irish State in 2003.
-She has a maximum endurance of 35 days offshore and can accommodate 20-22 scientists.
-Inside she is equipped with multiple wet and dry laboratories, survey equipment and winches suitable for coring, trawling and drop camera operations, and EM302, EM2040 & EM1002 multi-beams.
+She can host 22 scientists for a max of 35 days offshore.
+She is equipped with multiple wet and dry laboratories, survey equipment and winches suitable for coring, trawling and drop camera operations, and EM302, EM2040 & EM1002 multi-beams.

 RV Tom Crean